mendhak/eleventy-satisfactory/README.md

 * Image galleries
 * Change the code theme
 * Removed tag listing pages, tags only get used in the HTML metadata
+* Pagination on the page list and post list

 ## TODO